“Champagne wishes and caviar dreams.” This was the closing line of every episode of “Lifestyles of the Rich and Famous,” with host Robin Leach.

 Whatever special occasion you have, graduation, engagement party, wedding reception, or special birthday party, serving caviar will make it even more memorable.

-We’ve shown you how to serve caviar, and given you an idea of some delicious caviar accompaniments.
+We’ve shown you how to serve caviar, and give you an idea of some delicious caviar accompaniments.

 Now you know: